Lamden/docs/docs/what_is_the_smart_contract.md

 `SK - Signing Key` - represented as a 64 character hex string.

-The `VK` is an address of account in crypto aspect it is a public key and SK.
+The `VK` is an address of the account in the crypto aspect it is a public key and SK.

-In the browser wallet `Signing Key` is hidden.
-The `SK` is storing in the keystore when you are doing backup and using when you restore it.
+In the browser wallet, `Signing Key` is hidden.
+The `SK` is storing in the keystore when you are doing the backup and using it when you restore it.

 Also, by means of classes from the package lamden-js you can generate `VK` and `SK`.

 ### How does Lamden use those keypairs(account) in the system

-The account is a essential part of the blockchain.
+The account is a essential part of  Blockchain.
-All transactions that occur in the blockchain are associated with some account.
+All transactions that occur in Blockchain are associated with an account.

-Every new dApp create new account in the user's wallet.
+Every new dApp creates a new account in the user's wallet.

 ### Relating data to a user’s account (public key)

-The data that associated with account are the balance of tokens and transactions.
+The data associated with the account is the balance of tokens and transactions.

 ### Validating transactions using message signing
-Every transaction in smart contract should be validated and signed by message.
+Every transaction in a smart contract should be validated and signed by the message.

 #### How that works

 ### "Blockchains"

-Lamden supports two types of blockhain
+Lamden supports two types of Blockchain

 - Mainnet
 - Testnet

 More detailed information you can read on the page about [Lamden Blockchain](/blockchain)

 #### Transactions
 #### State

-###  What kinds of things can you do with a smart contact
+###  What kind of things can you do with a smart contract

-There are a hundreads of use cases where it is possible to use smart contracts.
+There are hundreds of use cases where it is possible to use smart contracts.

-Among most popular use cases we can highlight next:
+Among them the most popular use cases we can highlight are:

 1. **[Telecom](https://lamden.io/files/Telecom%20Case%20Study.pdf)**
 2. **[Trade finance](https://lamden.io/files/Trade%20Finance%20Case%20Study.pdf)**